flipacholas/Architecture-of-consoles/articles/master-system.md

 The boot process works as follows:
 1. Copy part of its code to main RAM.
-    - A crucial step since the program will start manipulating I/O ports, which will at some point disable access to the ROM!
+    - This is a crucial step since the program will start manipulating I/O ports, which will at some point disable access to the ROM!
 1. Show splash screen (Only in USA/Europe).
 2. Check each slot for a valid game.
     - This is done by talking to the I/O controller chip to activate the required section, then copying the game header (16 bytes) from each slot to check if the game content is valid.
 The header must have `TMR SEGA` encoded.